lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 Introduction to Deep Learning
 =============

-Deep learning has revolutionarized the way computers learn and process information.
+Deep learning has revolutionized the way computers learn and process information.
 It has become one of the most powerful tools for complex data analysis and automated decision-making.
 As a subfield of **artificial intelligence (AI)** and **machine learning (ML)**, deep learning uses **artificial neural networks (ANNs)** to extract patterns and insights from large amounts of data automatically and autonomously.